Wondering What to Do in Budapest in 3 Days? Read on!

 Budapest is actually a place Eric visited back in 2015 when he went on his epic Europe Trip itinerary through 13 cities.
 He was happy to return with Lisa so that they could discover it together!
 If you’re new to Penguin and Pia, it’s fun to note that Eric has Hungarian ties so visiting Hungary is always a little extra special.

-Eventually, we’d love to write the perfect Budapest itinerary for 2 days, 5 days, and even 7 days!
+Eventually, we’d love to write the perfect Budapest itinerary for one day, 2 days, 5 days, and even 7 days!
 For now, we’ll walk you through what we did, and even provide you a sample Budapest Itinerary for 3 days at the bottom.
 Ready?
 Here’s how you spend three perfect days in Budapest!

 If you want to get a sneak peek of what we got up to in Budapest, you can watch the video snippet below.
 In case you want to see more, you can watch the whole video on our YouTube Channel here.